-10 tips for storing your car for winter
+How to properly store your car for winter

 While you might still be squeezing in those last few pre-winter rides with your most prized set of wheels, remember that storing a car for the winter means more than just throwing a sheet over it and locking it in the garage.
-Keep these 10 tips in mind as you prepare to put away your sports car or antique car for the winter:
+Keep these 10 tips in mind as you prepare to put away your sports car or classic car for the winter:

 - Avoid locations with excess moisture.
 Your vehicle probably doesn't need to be stored in a climate-controlled space, but too much moisture can lead to rust.

 - Top up all of your vehicle’s fluids.
-Condensation can form when there’s empty space inside your vehicle’s fluid tanks for an extended period of time, and this can lead to corrosion and other issues.
-It’s essential to fill up on fuel, antifreeze, windshield washer fluid, and brake fluid, then take your car for one last spin to get the fluids circulating before you store it.
-If your storage space isn’t heated, be sure to use winter-appropriate antifreeze and windshield washer fluid.
+Condensation can form when there's empty space inside your vehicle's fluid tanks for an extended period, and this can lead to corrosion and other issues.
+It's essential to fill up on fuel, antifreeze, windshield washer fluid, and brake fluid, then take your car for one last spin to get the fluids circulating before you store it.
+If your storage space isn't heated, be sure to use winter-appropriate antifreeze and windshield washer fluid.
 You should also use a fuel stabilizer to extend the life of the fuel for long-term storage and protect your gas tank and gas lines.

 - Protect your car from pests.
 This means closing all air vents and blocking your exhaust pipe with steel wool to keep small animals and insects from getting in and making themselves at home.
 You can also try placing mint leaves or mothballs around your vehicle to deter pests.

 - Give it a good wash, inside and out.
-Loose crumbs or food wrappers can attract pests, so be sure to remove all garbage and give the inside a good vacuuming.
-Don’t forget to clean the wheels, inside the wheel wells, and under the fenders and mud flaps, then give your vehicle enough time to dry before you put it in storage.
+Loose crumbs or food wrappers can attract pests, so be sure to remove all garbage and give the inside of your vehicle a good vacuuming.
+Don't forget to clean the wheels, inside the wheel wells, and under the fenders and mud flaps, then give your vehicle enough time to dry before you put it in storage.

 - Keep the interior dry and odour-free.
 Consider placing silica gel packs or another desiccant (dryness-promoting) product inside your car to prevent dampness from settling in.
 You can also place a container of baking soda on the floor inside your car to absorb odours and prevent the air from going stale.